For a more up-to-date gift guide, please see Scuba Doctor Holiday Gift Guide 2021 for the latest Xmas Gift Guide.

 RRP: $449, Our Price: $349, You Save $100 (22%).

-For a new diver, we recommend the Cressi Leonardo Nitrox Wrist Dive Computer.
-It's got all of the essentials, yet is simple to use and ideal for those who 'just want to dive'.
+For a new diver, plus the experienced recreational diver, this dive computer has got all of the essentials, yet is simple to use and ideal for those who 'just want to dive'.
+This value for money, dive computer was awarded Scuba Diving ScubaLab Best Buy 2014.

 Cressi Giotto Dive Computer - 2-Gas Nitrox Wrist